Nested Fitting

 TADAH

-RANDOM (uniform random search), GRID, ANNEAL (classic Kirkpatrick/Metropolis Simulated Annealing — see LIB TADAH ALGO ANNEAL — classic Simulated Annealing below).
+RANDOM (uniform random search), GRID, ANNEAL (classic Kirkpatrick/Metropolis Simulated Annealing — see LIB TADAH ALGO ANNEAL — classic Simulated Annealing below), ANNEAL_PT (parallel tempering, LIB TADAH ALGO ANNEAL_PT — parallel tempering), ANNEAL_PA (population annealing, LIB TADAH ALGO ANNEAL_PA — population annealing).

 NLOPT